 Weebly doesn't have as many features as Wix, SquareSpace, or other website builders but it is the cheapest and easiest to use amongst all.

-from busienss.org: But if you’re a low-maintenance kind of site (like a restaurant that just needs a place to list their address and current menu), if you can put up with a few glitchy bugs, and if you’re willing to put in the time to get that Weebly website builder working for you, then the platform can offer a lot of perks.
+Review from business.org: If you’re a low-maintenance kind of site (like a restaurant that just needs a place to list their address and current menu), if you can put up with a few glitchy bugs, and if you’re willing to put in the time to get that Weebly website builder working for you, then the platform can offer a lot of perks.

 Most website builders have a free plan, albeit with limited features.
 If you want a custom domain, remove their brand logo, or run an eCommerce store then Weebly offers one of the cheapest plan in the market.